Fahamore: Flora and fauna

 Rabbits abound around Fahamore, as do rats, mice and the odd fox and badger.
 Local birds include seabirds (including several species of seagull, shags, cormorants, and gannets), larks, starlings, curlews, crows, ravens, garden birds such as sparrows, robins and finches, and wading birds such as the heron.
 The swallow is a common visitor in the summer months.

 Marine mammals including seals and dolphins are sometimes seen.
 Fish include sea bass, mullet, pollack, wrasse, dogfish, sea trout, flounder, plaice and ray.
 Shellfish found in the intertidal zone at Fahamore include mussels, limpets, periwinkles and whelks, as well as several species of crab, including shore, velvet and hermit.

 Lugworms are found in the sand and their casts may be seen at low tide.
-They are frequently dug by local anglers and used as bait for bass fishing.
+They are used by local anglers as bait for bass.
 Seaweeds include kelp, several varieties of wrack (including bladder and serrated), dilisc (or dulse), agar, sea grass, sea lettuce and carrageen moss.